corydupai/OCH_codealong/README.md

 and make sure you have the tidyverse and ggrepel packages installed.

-Go here for Server version: https://rstudio.cloud/spaces/31493/join?access_code=0HLHobM6AsbSZBJRs06NxjddqjCwRTVSWVi31%2FYy Click codealong after joining the space to see the lessons with all files ready to go under Data_wrangle.
+Go here for Server version: https://rstudio.cloud/spaces/31493/join?access_code=0HLHobM6AsbSZBJRs06NxjddqjCwRTVSWVi31%2FYy

+Click codealong after joining the space to see the lessons with all files ready to go under Data_wrangle.

-If you just want the sparknotes version, download OCH_master.html and click through for a quick overview
+If you just want the sparknotes version, download OCH_master.html and click through for a quick overview.

+Questions/comments?
+Shoot me an email at coryddubois@gmail.com